mostafaznv/php-x-sendfile/README.md

 # PHP X-Sendfile
-Serve large files using web server.
+Serve large files using web server with support for laravel

 ## Some features for X-Sendfile:
 - Support **Nginx**, **Apache**, **LiteSpeed**, **Lighttpd**